GivEnergy/giv_tcp/README.md

 ## MQTT
 By setting MQTT_OUTPUT = True The script will publish directly to the nominated MQTT broker (MQTT_ADDRESS) all the requested read data.

-Data is published to "GivEnergy/<serial_number>/" by default or you can nominate s specific root topic by setting "MQTT_TOPIC" in the settings.
+Data is published to "GivEnergy/<serial_number>/" by default or you can nominate a specific root topic by setting "MQTT_TOPIC" in the settings.

 <img width="245" alt="image" src="https://user-images.githubusercontent.com/69121158/149670766-0d9a6c92-8ee2-44d6-9045-2d21b6db7ebf.png">